itsjiashin/Pokemon/README.md

 # Pokemon
-An extremely simple Pokemon game made by utilizing stacks and queues that is coded in Python.
+An extremely simple Pokemon game made by utilizing stacks and queues.